When we’re training human babies and toddlers to use the bathroom, we rely on diapers.

 The truth is that puppy diapers can be pretty useful during the housebreaking stage.
 But, these accessories do have their limitations.

-They should never be used to replace puppy pads or regular house training techniques with an indoor dog potty system for example.
-Instead, they should serve as a training tool that supplements pitfalls you're experiencing.
+They should never be used to replace puppy pads or regular house training techniques.
+Instead, they should serve as a training tool that supplements pitfalls you’re experiencing.

 Unfortunately, not every new dog owner can stay home all day.
 Puppy diapers provide a little peace of mind and security.
 They will prevent your dog from making territorial claims and spraying all over your house.